Art & Design

 Implementation of the curriculum

 At Manor Field, our art and design curriculum incorporates the statutory requirements of the National Curriculum, as well as other experiences and opportunities which best meet the needs of our children.
 Lessons are planned to enable progression and vocabulary is taught and modelled explicitly.
+An assessment document for each project is used alongside the progression document in order to ensure that adults make confident judgements.

 Impact of our curriculum